ragujan/ragujan/README.md

 I am a passionate full-stack developer with a strong interest in web development.

-- Currently, I am a SpringBoot intern.
+- I am an Associate Software Engineer at EverestX Technologies.
 - Experienced in Laravel and React development
 - Proficient in backend languages such as PHP and Java
 - Skilled in front-end technologies like React and Tailwind CSS